Out of all the microphones available, dynamic microphones are considered the best for vocals.

 Overall, the e935 is a highly regarded mic among the music community, with users praising its solid build quality and outstanding sound quality.

 This is a high-quality cardioid dynamic microphone for podcasting from the brand ‘Shure.’
 This microphone is designed to deliver excellent clarity in the sound of your voice, which is essential while doing a podcast.

 When you are looking for a microphone for podcasting, the main thing that goes over your head is sound quality.
-This microphone provides a cardioid pickup pattern, which makes it great to isolate external sounds.
+This microphone provides a cardioid pickup pattern, which makes it great for isolating external sounds.

-The mic comes with an on and off switch, which makes it easier to handle by yourself right away.
-It also provides a stand adapter, so if you are planning to buy a mic stand (which you probably are, since you’re planning on starting a podcast), you can set it up quickly.
+The mic comes with an on-and-off switch, which makes it easier to handle by yourself.
+It also provides a stand adapter, so if you are planning to buy a mic stand (which you probably are since you’re planning on starting a podcast), you can set it up quickly.

 - It’s easy to carry.